-AFS financial assets are non-derivative financial assets that are either designated as available-for-sale or not classified as FVTPL, held-to-maturity investments, or loans and receivables.
-AFS equity investments that do not have a quoted market price in an active market and whose fair value cannot be reliably measured are measured at cost less any identified impairment losses at the end of the reporting period (see accounting policy on impairment of financial assets below).
+AFS financial assets are non-derivative financial assets that are either designated as available-for-sale or are not classified as financial assets at FVTPL, held-to-maturity investments, or loans and receivables.

 Dividends on AFS equity instruments are recognised in profit or loss when the Group's right to receive the dividends is established.